SystemFw/Unison-Forall-2024/klogs.md

 So, as a result, the whole Remote api works across nodes.
 This means that we can parallelise by forking here.
 But we can also scale out by forking far.
+Ref+Promise can be used to communicate, replacing explicit networking code.

 Obviously, guarantees degrade accordingly: for example you can always `cancel` a computation on the same node, but might fail to cancel a